Beyond the Meme: A Fundamental Analysis of Dogecoin's Future Value

 Technological Evolution

 Dogecoin operates on its own blockchain using a Proof-of-Work (PoW) consensus mechanism, similar to Bitcoin.
 Its Scrypt algorithm, however, makes mining less energy-intensive than Bitcoin's SHA-256.
-The revitalised Dogecoin Foundation, a non-profit organisation, is now focused on supporting the ecosystem's development.
+The revitalized Dogecoin Foundation, a non-profit organization, is now focused on supporting the ecosystem's development.
 Key areas of focus include exploring Layer-2 (L2) solutions, which could dramatically improve transaction speeds and reduce costs, making Dogecoin more viable for everyday payments.
 While still in early stages, the shift towards a more structured development roadmap is a critical step in building long-term credibility.

 Adoption and Utility